 How do you know if your dog has fleas?

-Check this list of common signs and symptoms.
-If you answered yes to any of these questions, your dogs may have fleas.
-If so, check our safe and effective treatments at the bottom of this article to find a solution for your dog.
+Below is a checklist of common signs and symptoms.
+If you answered yes to any of these questions, your dog might have fleas.

 - Is your pet scratching often?

 - Does your dog’s skin look irritated, red, or have scabs?

 - Areas of hair loss, bald or sore patches?